William Penn (Royal Navy officer)

-Sir William Penn (23 April 1621 – 16 September 1670) was an English admiral and politician who served in the House of Commons from 1660 to 1670.
-He was the father of William Penn, founder of the colonial Province of Pennsylvania, which is now the U.S. state of Pennsylvania, the fifth-most populous state in the United States.
-The state was named after the Admiral, rather than his son.
+Admiral Sir William Penn (23 April 1621 – 16 September 1670) was an English naval officer and politician who represented Weymouth and Melcombe Regis in the House of Commons of England from 1660 to 1670.
+His son William Penn, the founder of the Province of Pennsylvania, named the colony after him.

 Early life and education

-Penn was born in St Thomas Parish in Bristol, England, to Captain Giles Penn, an English military officer and consul of Salé, and his wife Joan Gilbert.
+Penn was born in St Thomas Parish in Bristol, England, to Captain Giles Penn, an English military officer and consul of Salé, Morocco, and his wife Joan Gilbert.
 He served his apprenticeship at sea with his father.